 For those just starting out, you might be hyper-focused on your footwork, perhaps forgetting about your arms.
 But the truth is, long before you learn complicated footwork or graduate to pointe shoes, you need to learn how to coordinate your arms and legs.
 In ballet (as in French), port de bras refers to the positions and movements of the arms.
 Ballet techniques focus on engaging the entire body, so for every position of the feet or legs, there’s a complementary port de bras that will allow your upper body to complete the full effect.

 En avant (forward) – hold your arms out in front of your torso, rounding them slightly

 En haut (high up) – now hold them above your head, keeping your shoulders flat

 En bas (below) – bring them down to your sides, with your palms pointed inward toward your legs

 Assume one position, then move one or both of your arms into the next.
 Did your shoulders move too?
 If you only moved one arm, did the other arm stay in the same place?
 Next, you’ll learn a transition technique that keeps your movements fluid and body parts in all the right places.

+Now it’s time to work on the gateway position.
 As dancers move from one position to the next, their arms often stop in the gateway position along the way.
 This is fundamental in ballet for beginners, and it doesn’t hurt to practice at home first, because the goal is to train your arms until it comes naturally to you.